Troubleshooting iOS Monitoring

 Location alerts are showing the wrong address or not triggering

 Bark's location features rely on the accuracy of the device's GPS.
-There are a number of variables that can temporarily throw off the GPS on your child's device, leading to a check-in or location alert that seems to be slightly off from the child's true location.
+There are a number of things that can temporarily throw off the GPS on your child's device, leading to a check-in or location alert that seems to be slightly off from the child's true location.

 Check out our guide for more information: